 Refer to the USC Catalogue for complete course descriptions and degree requirements.

-The two-semester curriculum is designed for early and mid career arts leaders who recognize that the rapidly changing world of the 21st Century requires an innovative approach to arts leadership.
+The two-year curriculum (which can be accelerated in some cases to two semesters) is designed for early and mid career arts leaders who recognize that the rapidly changing world of the 21st Century requires an innovative approach to arts leadership.
 The program is multi-disciplinary and self-directed, allowing students to create highly individualized courses of study that meets their particular needs and aspirations.
 Close faculty mentorship and guidance from working professionals in the field are a hallmark of this unique degree as well as a commitment to both theory and practice.

-The two-semester, minimum 18-unit program, is for artists, arts administrators and cultural workers who want to further develop the skills necessary to become successful leaders in the arts.
+The two-year curriculum (which can be accelerated in some cases to two semesters) requires a minimum of 18 units, and is designed for artists, arts administrators and cultural workers who want to further develop the skills necessary to become successful leaders in the arts.
 With most of the courses scheduled in the evenings, the program is designed for working professionals in any of the arts disciplines who recognize that the rapidly changing world of the 21st century requires a new set of leadership skills.

 Refer to the USC Catalogue for complete course descriptions and degree requirements here.